ZhongLIFR/Logs2Graph/README.md

 # Logs2Graphs

-This repository contains the lab code for the manuscript "Explainable Unsupervised Log Anomaly Detection via One-Class Graph Neural Networks", which has been submitted to Information Sciences.
+This repository contains the lab code for the manuscript "Graph Neural Networks based Log Anomaly Detection and Explanation", which has been submitted to Information Sciences.

 Readers can follow these steps to use our code: